 Sometime during this millennium though, a curious thing happened.
 Street art evolved into a genre accepted by the masses, worth being explored, photographed, and even commemorated in museums.
 It’s not necessarily highbrow couture, but it is respected.
 The Tate Modern in London opened the world’s first exhibit dedicated to solely street art in 2008 and people like Banksy became household names.

 Street art has completely changed the way we travel.
-Instead of seeking out historic landmarks, whimsical millennials seek out colorful murals to practice their photography, promising to garner Instagram likes and follows.
+Instead of seeking out historic landmarks, whimsical millennials seek out colorful murals and rainbow desserts to practice their photography, promising to garner Instagram likes and follows.
 The world became a canvas and cities with extensive street art scenes suddenly became cool.

 With more than 100 new murals popping up last summer alone, drive down any of the main thoroughfares – Broadway, Colfax, or Santa Fe — and you’ll be greeted with a modern city awash in color.
-Warehouse conversions, boxy constructions, murals, and sculptures paint a cheery façade on a downtown that’s growing far beyond its britches.
+The vast majority can be found in RiNo (River North) between the 25th and 31st blocks of Larimer Street, Denver’s most conspicuous example of neighborhood gentrification.
+Warehouse conversions, boxy construction, patterned designs, and sculptures paint a cheery façade on a downtown that’s growing far beyond its britches.
 Is it covering up a larger problem?
-Maybe, but it is also adding to Denver’s appeal and that’s a debate for another day.
+Maybe, but it is also adding to Denver’s curb appeal and that’s a debate for another day.
 Take the art at face value and enjoy the creativity.

 Here are a few of my favorite pieces to look out for: